Asthy247/Global-Sports-Salary-Analysis/README.md

 · **NFL and MLB**: Given the higher payrolls in these leagues, teams might consider strategies to optimize their spending to maintain competitiveness while managing costs.

-·** NBA and NHL**: Teams in these leagues could explore ways to increase revenue streams or negotiate more favorable contracts to compete with higher-paying leagues.
+·**NBA and NHL:** Teams in these leagues could explore ways to increase revenue streams or negotiate more favorable contracts to compete with higher-paying leagues.

 · **Emerging Leagues**: Leagues with lower average salaries might focus on attracting talent through other incentives like player development opportunities or long-term contracts.